 EA's CEO Andrew Wilson said, “Q3 was a difficult quarter for Electronic Arts and we did not perform to our expectations.
 We are now applying the strengths of our company to sharpen our execution and focus on delivering great new games and long-term live services for our players."

-EA also touted the launch of Apex Legends, Respawn's new battle royale that's taken the world by storm , which hopefully improves the company's fortunes.
+EA also touted the launch of Apex Legends, Respawn's new battle royale that's taken the , which hopefully improves the company's fortunes.
 Granted, we are talking about a free-to-play game but when done right - free games tend to do well.
 I mean, Fortnite anyone?

 Unfortunately for EA, the two games they were betting on in the third quarter were Command & Conquer: Rivals and Battlefield V, neither of which managed to meet their expectations.